 ★ "Crawdad" is the go-to word in Appalachia and much of the South, while "crayfish" dominates the Northeast and "crawfish" the Gulf Coast.
 It’s one of the clearest regional differences in American English. ★

 Derived from "crayfish" (Middle English "crevis") through folk alteration.
-Documented in the Dictionary of American Regional English as chiefly South, South Midland, and West.
-Celebrated in folk songs like "Crawdad Song."
+Chiefly found in the South, South Midland, and West, and celebrated in folk songs like "Crawdad Song."

 Still widely used in the South and Appalachia.
 Outside the region it’s recognized but less common, seen as rural or nostalgic.
 The word often evokes childhood memories of creeks, nets, and summer days.